 When the rooms were renovated at the end of last century, room 105 on the first floor was preserved with the original furnishings designed by Charlotte Perriand in 1933.
 This room is no longer assigned to a resident.
 It is freely accessible and is part of the tour for the many visitors to the Swiss Pavilion.

 Each floor has a small kitchen and two toilets.
 On the fourth floor is a computer room with an all-in-one printer, copier and scanner.
 A washing machine and dryer are also provided for residents’ use.
 The library is located at a little distance from the living areas and provides a peaceful place to study.
 On the ground floor, the “Salon courbe”, featuring a large mural painted by Le Corbusier in 1948, is a great place to socialise or relax.
-Residents also use the Salon to read the Swiss and French newspapers provided and to watch TV.
+Residents also use the Salon to read the newspapers provided and to watch TV.

 From May to October, a terrace is open to all residents in the space under the building.
 A small terrace that serves more specifically as a study area can be reached from the library.